top of page

 From Rachel Carson’s Silent Spring to today's Anthropocene

-The project “Ecological Alphabets”is a bottom-up action organised by a group of teachers, school leaders and scholars who believe that the Italian school system is in urgent need of an ecological reform.
+The project “Ecological Alphabets” is a bottom-up action organised by the Ecological Education Network, a group of teachers, school leaders and scholars who believe that the Italian school system is in urgent need of an ecological reform.
 This is the invitation letter to ask Italian teachers to participate with an ecological lesson.
 I participated with 4 classes of the Aldini-Valeriani institute, in co-presence with their curricular teachers Prof. Maria Cristina Paolini (English teacher), Emanuele Cassarino (Italian and history teacher), Nicolò Zanotti (Math teacher) and Miriam Pistillo (Math teacher).

 The lesson I gave started with the analysis of the first two pages of "Silent Spring" by Rachel Carson, then focussed on the changes provoked by the introduction of DDT and, to conclude, ended with a discussion on what we can do to stop, or at least contain, the destructive effects of the Anthropocene.